A pet shop is any building where animals are sold as pets, including your own home.

-You don’t need a licence to sell:
+You do not need a pet shop licence to sell:

-pedigree animals that you have bred
+pedigree animals that you have bred or

-animals that are offspring of your own pet
+animals that are offspring of your own pet.

 We may carry out an inspection to check that: